 About Paul Kenny

-Paul is the leader of Allens' government advisory practice.
-He has extensive experience advising government and private sector clients on commercial transactions, financing arrangements, major infrastructure projects and industry reform and restructure assignments.
+Paul has extensive experience advising government and private sector clients on commercial transactions, financing arrangements, major infrastructure projects and industry reform and restructure assignments.

 Paul is recognised by Chambers Asia-Pacific 2017 as a leading lawyer and is acknowledged by sources to be 'very well regarded within government,' and as someone who combines being 'very strategic' with 'not overcomplicating things.'